john-itcsolutions/au.com.itcsolutions.cheirrs.0.01/README.md

 (Note: We do not yet fully understand the "angular router" now in use by ionic, so second-level menu selections have simply been hard-coded to a single option per page.
 Also the options' resulting pages are mostly blank.)

+We like to call it our 'sea-level' dApp at the moment - you can't see much below the surface!

 Here is a sample screenshot:

 <img src="./Screenshot from 2021-06-17 18-11-23.png">